A Look Inside the Doghouse, Brewdog’s New Brewery Hotel

 We didn’t have to wait long before he came over and sat down with us, quickly completing check-in on a tablet.
 He explained important details about the hotel, and pointed us to the stairs up to our room, as the elevator was temporarily not working (it was back up and running by that evening).

-The entire place has a happy vibe, and you can immediately tell that the staff are truly happy to be there and as excited about the place as you are!
+The entire place has an upbeat vibe, and you can immediately tell that the staff are truly happy to be there and as excited about the place as you are!

 Rooms at the Doghouse